There must be something in the East Texas air, water, or latitudinal orientation that drives people to distraction around the holidays.

 With a push of her boot, the attendant sent Coco down the hill.

-Her top speed was nothing like the bobsled ride my wife and I took at the Olympic Sliding Center in Whistler the previous year.
+Her top speed was nothing like the bobsled ride my wife and I had taken at the Olympic Sliding Center in Whistler the previous year.
+That experienced topped out at about 85 miles an hour and at least three or four G’s.

-I’m proud to report Coco stayed on her mechanical bull well beyond the usual eight-second time frame.
+I’m proud to report Coco stayed on her mechanical bull to the end.
 She has a gift of body control and balance which has made her an accomplished young diver, following in her Grammy’s own youthful footsteps.

-I on the other hand, am lucky to stay upright with my two feet planted firmly on the ground.
+I, on the other hand, am lucky to stay upright with my two feet planted firmly on stable ground.

 I successfully begged off the mechanical bull ride, but only by promising both Nancy and Coco that I would be up for the experience next year.